Philippines urges tolerance as Malaysia rushes troops to Sabah

-KUALA LUMPUR (Reuters) - The Philippine foreign secretary flew to Malaysia on Monday to urge “maximum tolerance” as Kuala Lumpur rushed thousands more troops to hunt down armed Filipinos who killed eight police in the eastern Malaysian state of Sabah.
+KUALA LUMPUR, March 4 (Reuters) - The Philippine foreign secretary flew to Malaysia on Monday to urge “maximum tolerance” as Kuala Lumpur rushed thousands more troops to hunt down armed Filipinos who killed eight police in the eastern Malaysian state of Sabah.

 Both governments are under increasing pressure to resolve the standoff which threatens to damage ties.
-The Southeast Asian neighbors have periodically been at odds over security and migration along their sea border.
+The Southeast Asian neighbours have periodically been at odds over security and migration along their sea border.

 Philippine President Benigno Aquino went on national television to urge Malaysia not to harm the interests of an estimated 800,000 Filipinos in Sabah.